 When you wash your car in direct sunlight, the soap and water dry so fast that you’ll barely keep up.
 Those water droplets act like tiny magnifying glasses, concentrating the sun’s heat and baking minerals into your clear coat.
 The result will be stubborn water spots that make your car look like it’s covered in polka dots and dirtier than before your wash.

 The real damage happens when you spray cold water onto paint that’s been baking in the sun.
 This can create what looks like spider web cracks in the clear coat, which is damage that’s often permanent and expensive to fix.
+If you’ve ever wondered, “Is it bad to wash your car in the sun?” the answer is a definite yes.

-The fix: Time your car washes for early morning or evening, or better yet, find some shade.
+Time your car washes for early morning or evening, or better yet, find some shade.
 Your garage is a great car washing spot, and before you start washing, touch your car’s surface.
 If it’s too hot to comfortably keep your hand on it, wait for it to cool down.
 Your paint will thank you.

 Think the hard work is over once you finish washing your car?
 Just let it air dry or grab whatever towel was handy to quickly wipe it down, and you’re done?
 Big mistake.